Tag Archives: shady city

 “I’m not surprised it stinks.
 He’s done nothing but shit himself since he got here.”

-It didn’t help that he had forced enemas down his throat.
+It didn’t help that he had forced enemas into him.
 The diarrhea had left the prisoner further weakened and dehydrated.

 Reggie’s gaze was locked on the body of a rat he had named Smash.
 He was named after a character in the Coby Games Lonesome Nights franchise.
 Smash was being rotated on a spit, cooking thoroughly.
 Between the diarrhea and the cooking rat, the flies were beginning to gather.